 The heat is on in Bamako.
 The rain hammered down on our roof a few days ago, staining the streets red with mud and relieving the suffocating Saharan temperatures.
 Now we’re baking again in the Malian oven, and in the streets – and in the faraway, troubled north – another furnace is all ablaze.
 Yesterday, rebels took two northern towns after a botched Malian army attack.
-Today, protests are unfolding in downtown Bamako: against the government, against thIMG_20140522_181202216e United Nations, against the French who just over a year ago were welcomed as liberators.
+Today, protests are unfolding in downtown Bamako: against the government, against the United Nations, against the French who just over a year ago were welcomed as liberators.
 Western officials in town are in lockdown mode.
 It’s only been a week back after a few years away, and already things are looking distinctly different to the Mali I knew.

 The new Mali was on display as soon as my plane landed from Dakar last Thursday.
 On the tarmac of Senou airport, I counted seven UN planes, ready to carry humanitarian cargo, UN personnel and NGO workers up towards the war-scarred north.
 Inside the airport terminal, a western woman scuttled between the police booths, overseeing Malian officers grappling with newly installed biometric equipment.
 Mali, it was amply clear, was a country under international tutelage, following the conflict and coup d’etat that so recently saw it grace headlines and newscasts.